Dashlane/dashlane-audit-logs/README.md

     Format json_lines
 ```

-To send the logs to a new destination, you need to enrich this configuration file template and add an **OUTPUT** section such as described on the follwing sections.
+To send the logs to a new destination, you need to enrich this configuration file template and add an **OUTPUT** section such as described on the following sections.
 To use your custom configuration file, you need to override the **$DASHLANE_CLI_FLUENTBIT_CONF** environment variable and set the path of your configuration file.
 The method to pass your file will depend on the plaform you use to run the image.

 ## Accessing the logs

 The first step to retrieve the audits logs is to run the custom image we provide and that can be found here: https://hub.docker.com/r/dashlane/audit-logs

-This image can be ran on the platform of your choice.
-To make a simple test, you can deploy it on Docker by doing so:
+This image can run on the platform of your choice.
+To make a simple test, you can deploy it with Docker by doing so:

 ### Running in Docker